BonoboPLC/lojjo_wiki/administration/agents.md

 Once the limits are reached the Sales Agent must remit any sales and deposit limits to their Manager before selling additional Tickets.

 **Sales Receipt Limit**
-This is the maximum amount of Sales Receipts your agent can have on hand.
+This is the maximum amount of Sales Receipts your agent can have on hand; effectively how much Tickets they can sell.
 Once this limit is reached the Sales Agent will need to [remit the Sales Receipts](/administration/agents#collecting-sales-receipts) to their manager, before being able to sell again.

 **Deposit Receipt Limit**
 This is the maximum amount of Deposit Receipts your agent can have on hand.
+This is used by players to simply add money to their account and is not due to a Ticket purchase.
 Once this limit is reached the Sales Agent will need to [remit the Deposit Receipts](/administration/agents#collecting-deposit-receipts) to their manager, before being able to accept Deposits again.

 You can limit the prizes that agent is able to pay.